FAQs

 How do I submit a graduate application?

-Students looking to pursue a graduate program (Certificate, M.Ed., or M.A.) with Off-Site Graduate Programs (OSGP) MUST submit a completed application, along with supplementary admission materials, with the Office of Graduate Studies.
-Please click here to access the graduate admission application located on the Office of Graduate Studies website.
+Students looking to pursue a graduate program (Certificate, M.Ed., or M.A.) with Off-Site and Online Programs (OSOP) MUST submit a completed application, along with supplementary admission materials, to the Office of Graduate Enrollment.

 Admission supplementary materials are uploaded into Slate, the admissions and enrollment management platform.
-Please click here to access the Slate instructional guide to help students access Slate.
+The Slate Instructional Guide helps students access Slate.
+If you are having difficulty with Slate, please get in touch with the Office of Graduate Enrollment at graduate@tcnj.edu.

 How can I track the status of my graduate application?

 All graduate admission materials are submitted, stored, and communicated through Slate, a platform for admissions and enrollment management.
-The Office of Graduate Studies oversees Slate and the graduate application process.
-Students interested in managing their admission materials and keeping track of what they have submitted may do so through Slate.
+The Office of Graduate Enrollment oversees Slate and the graduate application process.
+Students interested in managing their admission materials and tracking what they have submitted can do so through Slate.
+If you are having difficulty with Slate, please get in touch with the Office of Graduate Enrollment at graduate@tcnj.edu.

-Is there a deadline for the graduate application for admissions?
+Is there a deadline for the graduate application for admission?

-No, graduate applications for Off-Site Graduate Programs are accepted and reviewed on a rolling basis.
-This means that students’ applications will be reviewed and their admittance will be decided once a completed graduate application is received by The Office of Graduate Studies and reviewed by OSGP.
+No, graduate applications for Off-Site and Online Programs are accepted and reviewed on a rolling basis.
+Applications will be reviewed, and their admittance will be decided once a completed graduate application is received by the Office of Graduate Enrollment and reviewed by an academic advisor.

 Have I been admitted (matriculated) into a graduate program?

-Graduate applications are submitted and processed by The Office of Graduate Studies.
-When a graduate application is complete, it will be reviewed/approved/denied by the OSGP Faculty Advisor (Elem/Sec Education, Educational Leadership, ESL, Special Ed.) or Program Coordinator (Counselor Ed).
-Upon a decision, The Office of Graduate Studies will send a letter electronically to students.
+Graduate applications are submitted and processed by The Office of Graduate Enrollment .
+When a graduate application is complete, it will be reviewed by an academic advisor.
+Upon a decision, The Office of Graduate Enrollment will send a decision letter electronically to students.

 Students may monitor progress through Slate.
-Please click here to access the Slate instructional guide to help students access Slate.
+The Slate Instructional Guide helps students access Slate.

-Can I begin my coursework prior to being admitted (matriculated) into a graduate program?
+Can I begin my coursework before being admitted (matriculated) into a graduate program?

 Yes, students are eligible to take up to 9 credits (3 graduate courses) as Visiting Students.
 If students wish to continue and complete a graduate program (M.Ed./M.A. or Certificate) they MUST apply for admissions.
-Brand new students (Visiting Students), who have never taken a TCNJ course before, MUST complete a visiting application simultaneously while completing a pre-registration form with OSGP.
-Please visit our site to access the pre-registration form.
+New students (Visiting Students) who have never taken a TCNJ course before must complete a visitor application with Office of Graduate Enrollment .

-Please consult an OSGP academic advisor for additional guidance and information about the graduate programs offered.
+Please consult an academic advisor for additional guidance and information about the graduate programs offered.

 Stuart Roe, Ph.D. – roes@tcnj.edu (School Counseling)